 The state of the economy in the UK

 The UK has a highly developed social market economy.
-It ranks as the 5th largest in the world in terms of GDP and 23rd largest by GDP per capita.
+It had a gross domestic product (GDP) of US$3.3 trillion in 2021, which works out to a GDP per capita of US$49,675 when adjusted for purchasing power parity.
 Service sector businesses account for around 79% of GDP, with financial services being particularly strong.

 As with many economies across the world, the UK economy has been hit hard by the COVID-19 crisis.
 However, the OECD Economic Forecast Summary (May 2021) predicts that GDP growth will return to its pre-pandemic level by early 2022 as the government eases restrictions on economic activity.